Earth Notes: On the AQE Air Quality Egg: Review (2013)Updated 2022-09-18.

 - MPN: AQE1

 - Somewhat flaky, but seemed to basically work.
-Regularly sampled various air-quality measures such as temperature, humidity, NO2, CO and particulates/dust, and reports those measures live/publicly for access over the Internet.
+Regularly sampled various air-quality measures such as temperature, humidity, NO2, CO and particulates/dust.
+Reported those live/publicly for access over the Internet.
 (No longer in use a few months on.)

-I'm less keen on biomass combustion with inadequate flue filtering, reducing air quality and general health and starting to undo the good work of the Clear Air Acts.
-I'm particularly unkeen on biomass burning in built-up areas (it is possible to detect the combustion products of trendy real fires in Islingston fireplaces on cold weekends I'm told) where the downsides are amplified.
+I'm not keen on biomass combustion with inadequate flue filtering, reducing air quality and general health and starting to undo the good work of the Clear Air Acts.
+I'm particularly not keen on biomass burning in built-up areas where the downsides are amplified.
+(It is possible to detect the combustion products of trendy real fires in Islingston fireplaces on cold weekends, I'm told.)

 To that end I'm interested in measuring (live) and getting into the public domain and making widely available air-quality data for London and beyond.
 Thus this mini project!

 Ordered from Wicked Devices in the US 2013-04-30 two AQEs with dust sensor add-on for USD486 total (AQE@USD185, dust sensor @USD58); no P&P charge.
 Arrived 2013-05-09.
 First AQE set up indoors and put on-line 2013-05-13 (also visible here).
 She second AQE was set up outside and a little distance away and put on-line 2013-06-03 (also visible here).
 The AQEs came in decent robust packaging that survived international transit!